typescene/typescene.github.io/docs/ref/UIFormContextController.md

 > __Note:__ Preset constructors for this class (see example) only accept __one__ child component.
 To wrap multiple components, use multiple `UIFormContextController` constructors, or wrap child components in a [`UICell`](./UICell).

+### Form Context
+The form context record is used by input components (e.g. text field, toggle/checkbox, and custom input components) to synchronize values displayed with the properties of any managed object.

+* Input components have a `name` property that's used to identify the form context record property.
+* The form context record itself is provided by the `UIFormContextController` component, usually through a binding on its [`formContext`](#UIFormContextController:formContext) property (see example below).
+* The form context record must already be created — this might be an instance of [`ManagedRecord`](./ManagedRecord) or a custom class.
+* When the input value changes, the property is updated along with the new value.
+* When the form context record is set, or when a change event is emitted on the form context record, the displayed input value is updated.
+Note that simply changing the property value is not enough to trigger an update since properties themselves are not observable.

 #### Example (preset)
 ```typescript
 UIFormContextController.with(